CMend137/cen5064-project-mendoza/README.md

 [One paragraph: What is the system?
 Who is it for?
 What are its 3–4 core features?
 This paragraph is your approval request — see the Project Brief, Section 2.]

+Project Request:
+MacroMetric is an adaptive calorie and macronutrient planning system for adults seeking to lose, maintain, or gain body weight.
+Users can calculate personalized calorie and macronutrient targets, record daily weight and calorie intake, and monitor their progress through weekly weight trends.
+The system will compare actual progress with the user’s selected goal and provide transparent, rule-based recommendations for adjusting calorie targets when necessary.

 ## How to run